 Eating the Canyon Ranch Way

 Go Ahead, Have Dessert

-“Our philosophy from day one has always been, ‘Don’t deprive yourself,’” Majchrzak says.
-“You should be able to eat a three-course meal—including dessert.”
+Canyon Ranch is all about moderation, not deprivation.
+You should be able to eat a three-course meal including dessert.
 The problem with putting a less-than-healthy food you love—ice cream, mac and cheese and so on—completely off-limits is that it sets you up for failure.

 You may be able to forgo a beloved food for a while, but eventually you’re likely to succumb to your cravings and overdo it.
 Then comes the inevitable guilt from having fallen off the wagon.
 A better approach?
 You guessed it: moderation.

 Do Watch Your Portions

 Be More Experimental

 Have More Mindful Meals

-“Ask yourself, ‘Am I full?’”
-Majchrzak says.
-“We often don’t think about this—we just keep eating.”
-Then, “think about the food and what you like about it,” Majchrzak advises.
-“Are you enjoying the texture?
+Think about your food and what you like about it.
+Are you enjoying the texture?
 The flavor?
 The combination?
-People have different sensory likes and dislikes, and thinking about them can get you to slow down and appreciate what you’re eating.”
+People have different sensory likes and dislikes, and thinking about them can get you to slow down and appreciate every bite you take.